schamiir/kal-visuals-site/README.md

 # KAL VISUALS

-A portfolio app for a cinematographer in Los Angeles.
+A portfolio app for a cinematographer based in Los Angeles.

 ## Authors